ODBC from C tutorial (part 1) — getting started

 You can use the returned driver name (the driver variable in the above example) when calling SQLDriverConnect to use DSN-less connections.

-When you are using unixODBC you can list installed data sources using:
+unixODBC lets you list installed data sources using:

 odbcinst -q -s